 - 1 tablespoon pure vanilla extract

 - To Serve

-- sliced bananas
+- Sliced bananas

-- sliced apples
+- Sliced apples

-- sliced pears, orange segments
+- Orange segments

-- cake or banana bread cubes
+- Cake or banana bread cubes

-- graham crackers
+- Graham crackers

 If you have a fondue pot, prepare it according to the manufacturer's instructions and set it on the stand.

-Bittersweet chocolate is at least 35% pure chocolate with some small amount of sugar added.
-In Europe it might be labeled dark chocolate.
-It’s usually – but not always - darker and less sweet than semisweet.
+- Bittersweet chocolate is at least 35 percent pure chocolate with some small amount of sugar added.
+In Europe, it might be labeled dark chocolate.
+It’s usually (but not always) darker and less sweet than semisweet.
 Specific sweetness and color intensity vary by manufacturer's recipes and cacao bean sources.
 It can be used for baking and eating.